Seek Returns logo

 Min

-LEN’s Current Ratio of 7.62 is in the upper quartile for the Household Durables industry.
-This signifies a strong liquidity position, suggesting the company is well-equipped to cover its immediate liabilities compared to its peers.
+LEN’s Current Ratio of 7.62 is exceptionally high, placing it well outside the typical range for the Household Durables industry.
+This indicates a very strong liquidity position, though such a high ratio may also suggest that the company is not using its assets efficiently to generate profits.

 SW